 Music

 Instrumental and vocal music is ever-present at The College School.
 Novice mallet work transforms to accomplished strumming, and enthusiastic singers become veritable vocalists over the years.
-Students supports school-wide performances by providing live accompaniment, directing our bi-annual art shares, and composing original pieces that become part of our school history.
+Students support school-wide performances by providing live accompaniment, directing our bi-annual art shares, and composing original pieces that become part of our school history.

 Greenhouse and Gardens

 Take a tour of our school and you will likely find students amidst seedlings and topsoil in our 350 sq. ft greenhouse.
 Students learn the impact of personal and community choices on the environment and become good environmental stewards.
-In addition, students and teachers work with our chef to support the food program by integrating the Greenhouse, gardens, classrooms, and kitchen.
+In addition, students and teachers work with our chef to support the food program by integrating the Greenhouse, Gardens, classrooms, and kitchen.

 Visual Arts